kunzaatko/LuaSnip/DOC.md

 [Jump-Index](#jump-index) suffices in most cases, a `dynamic/functionNode` can only depend on nodes in the same snippet(Node), its siblings (since the index is interpreted as relative to their parent).
 Accessing a node with a different parent is thus not possible.
+Secondly, and less relevant, only nodes that actually have a jump-index can be referred to (a `functionNode`, for example, cannot be depended on).
-This arbritary restriction is lifted with `key_indexer`:
+Both of these restrictions are lifted with `key_indexer`:
-It allows addressing nodes by their key, which can be set when the node is constructed.
+It allows addressing nodes by their key, which can be set when the node is constructed, and is wholly independent of the nodes' position in the snippet, thus enabling descriptive labeling.

 The following snippets demonstrate the issue and the solution by using `key_indexer`: